 "Let food be thy medicine and medicine be thy food."

-AnJenette Afridi, M.A. is a Health Psychology Expert, Speaker, and Advocate in private practice in the San Francisco Bay Area.
-She holds a Master’s Degree in Psychology and has more than three decades of expertise in the field.
-AnJenette teaches MEDITATION, MINDFULNESS, and MINDFUL WHOLESOME EATING.
-AJ has worked with corporations, hospitals, health centers, schools, and private clientele including adults and adolescents.
-You can work with AJ in person at her office or off-site, by phone, or online via video conferencing.
+AnJenette Afridi, M.A., is a Health Psychology Expert, Speaker, and Advocate in private practice in the San Francisco Bay Area.
+She holds a Master’s Degree in Psychology and has more than three decades of expertise in Mindful Meditation Programs for Optimal Wellbeing.
+AnJenette has worked with corporations, hospitals, health centers, schools, and private clientele including adults and children.
+She is often featured at public and closed-door events, and she hosts events as well.
+AJ's warmth and credibility, not to mention energetic sense of humor, create an atmosphere that supports expansion, creativity, and abundant possibility.
+Work with AJ in person at her office or offsite, at an event, by phone, or via video conferencing.